The Chaser APEC pranks: Public response

 Despite strong condemnation from some officials, the stunt was mostly well received by the public.
-A Sydney correspondent for the British Broadcasting Corporation reported that the Chaser team had become "folk heroes" after the prank, while 87% of the 28,451 respondents to a Sydney Morning Herald internet poll found the stunt "funny".
+A Sydney correspondent for the BBC reported that the Chaser team had become "folk heroes" after the prank, while 87% of the 28,451 respondents to a Sydney Morning Herald internet poll found the stunt "funny".

 However, the ABC received more than 250 complaints, outweighing the 177 positive submissions.
 A spokesperson for the national broadcaster said that the results were misleading because people who enjoyed the show typically do not make comments.
 Around the country, around 80% of callers to talkback radio were supportive; and one third of all calls regarding APEC mentioned the stunt.

 Political reactions

 There were many critics among politicians and officials.
 Representatives of the police force in Sydney were among the most severe, and New South Wales Police Commissioner Andrew Scipione, the head of APEC's lead security agency, was angered because the comedians could have been shot by police snipers, who were "clearly ... there because they mean business.
 They're not there for show."
 In response, Licciardello expressed his faith in the snipers' professional ability: "They are highly trained, competent people and they're not going to shoot people if they're in an Osama bin Laden costume if they clearly don't pose a threat".

 Many politicians, mostly from the Labor government of New South Wales, reacted to the security breach with concern and unease.
 Police Minister David Campbell expressed disappointment and concern over the stunt, arguing that there were "21 world leaders arriving in the city at the one time and it needs to be taken seriously".
 Then New South Wales Premier Morris Iemma said that while he was a fan of the show, those involved would have to face the full force of the law.
-The then Federal Opposition Leader Kevin Rudd, also from the Labor Party, voiced similar concerns, saying that "I'm a fan of The Chaser ... but I think these guys have crossed the line."
+The then Federal Opposition Leader Kevin Rudd, also from the Labor Party, voiced similar concerns, saying "I'm a fan of The Chaser ... but I think these guys have crossed the line".

 Alexander Downer, the Minister for Foreign Affairs in Australia's Coalition government, was amused when asked to comment on the incident.
 He said the arrests proved that the security system had functioned properly, adding that "whatever you think of the humour of The Chaser ... they were clearly not going to harm anybody in a physical way".
 The incident also generated debate during Question Time in the Senate.